 Across the street I see C.R.O.W, the Clinic for the rehabilitation of Wildlife.
 C.R.O.W. is one of the nation's leading wildlife rehabilitation hospitals for tropical native and migratory wildlife.
 A non-profit veterinary hospital, C.R.O.W. provides medical care for more than 3,400 injured, sick and orphaned wildlife patients every year.
 C.R.O.W. provides educational opportunities for students from across the United States and other nations to participate in the wildlife rehabilitation.
 C.R.O.W. is a private, non-profit 501(c)(3) organization that relies exclusively on philanthropic support from individuals, corporations and foundations.
 When you live on Sanibel and have any spare time, there are many places that welcome you and your expertise as a volunteer.

 I hop back on my bike and continue to Rabbit Road.
-I find Doc Ford's located at the corner, a restaurant named after the main character in Randy Wayne White's novels.
+Doc Ford's was located at the corner, a restaurant named after the main character in Randy Wayne White's novels.
 The author lives on Pine Ilsand but many of his novels take place on Sanibel.
-When you visit Doc Fords's - you step into a novel.
-Next to Doc Ford’s Restaurant I enter a narrow nature path that leads down to West Gulf Drive, which becomes Middle Gulf Drive and then East Gulf Drive.
+When you visited Doc Fords's - you stepped into a novel.
+The restaurant has since moved closer to the center on Sanibel, across from Bailey's, one of two super markets in Sanibel.
+Parallel to Rabbit Rd I enter a narrow nature path that leads down to West Gulf Drive, which becomes Middle Gulf Drive and then East Gulf Drive.
 We are so very easy here with our naming conventions.
 The Gulf Drives run parallel to Periwinkle Way all the way back to the east end of Sanibel; they also run parallel to the Gulf.
 So if Periwinkle is ever too congested for you, try these parallel roads.

 When I first enter West Gulf Drive I see mansions on the Gulf side of the street.
 Lush vegetation protects these homes from unwanted viewers.
 But there rarely are gates or fences.
 We all live in harmony and respect each others privacy, no matter the stature of our persona.
 The area around West Gulf Drive is very residential with mostly single family homes of various values.
 An occasional small path between the luxury homes leads down to the beach.
 These paths allow deeded access to the beach for home owners whose properties do not border the beach.